 Unlike the biking trails of Singapore’s well-manicured paths, cycling in Ubin is a real adventure.
 Rent from one of the bike rental shops in the village and follow the signs to Ubin’s main attraction: Chek Jawa.
 Be sure your phone and your portable charger are fully juiced up – there are plenty of scenic ponds, paths, quarries and kampung houses for you to photograph along the way.

 But if it’s an adrenaline-pumping adventure you seek, go on the physically challenging Ubin Bike Trail Adventure.
 You’ll be pushing your legs and glutes to the limit thanks to steep uphill paths, but the speedy downhill slopes, wildlife spotting, quarry views and hidden scenic spots are worth the week-long ache.
-Watch this space for a full feature on this trail.

 Prefer to explore the island on foot?
 Lace up those hiking shoes ’cause there’s plenty to see here.
 Take a 40-minute walk to Chek Jawa Wetlands, where you’ll be greeted by gorgeous sea views, a natural rocky shore and a mangrove swamp at the end of a boardwalk.
 Something else hikers should strike off their list is Puaka Hill: the highest peak of Pulau Ubin.
 Be careful, as the trail is steep (especially when you’re going downhill), but the peak will grant you breathtaking quarry views and even distant CBD views of Singapore.